THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 SAMUEL JOHNSON

-How small of all that human hearts endure
+"How small of all that human hearts endure

-That part which laws and kings can cause or cure.
+That part which laws and kings can cause or cure."

-"Mr. Johnson is a man of most dreadful appearance.
-His is a very big man, is troubled with sore eyes, the palsy, the king's evil.
-He is very slovenly in his dress and speaks with a most uncouth voice."
-So wrote James Boswell as he summed up his new acquaintance, an ill-favoured, melancholy man with enormous creative and intellectual powers named Samuel Johnson.
+"He is a man of most dreadful appearance.
+He is a very big man, is troubled with sore eyes, the palsy, the king's evil.
+He is very slovenly in his dress and speaks with a most uncouth voice.
+This ill-favoured, melancholy man with enormous creative and intellectual powers is named Samuel Johnson."

 Samuel Johnson